phungocnguyen/platformOps-EC-1/README.md

 ----

-# Project Title

-**Description**:  Put a meaningful, short, plain-language description of what this project is trying to accomplish and why it matters.
-Describe the problem(s) this project solves.
-Describe how this software can improve the lives of its audience.
+# Evidence Collection (EC)

+**Description**:  Evidence Collection project is written in Golang to support the automated process of collecting evidence from a set of baselines.

 Other things to include: